Skip to Main Content

 The evaluation process for the 40-Hour Community Intervention is separate from the evaluation for your field placement.

-Your supervisor is to complete the evaluation, and the student completes the Self-Evaluation and Reflection form.
+Your supervisor is to complete the Community Intervention Evaluation form, and the student completes the Self-Evaluation and Reflection form.
 Both should be submitted to the ITR Practicum Coordinator.

 Once both the student and the supervisor have completed their portion of the evaluation, each section will be made available for review by both supervisor and student.